 Friedrich Nietzsche

-Becoming Nietzschean does not require affiliation, observance or commitment to a particular creed.
-It is neither doctrinaire nor dogmatic, and it would not entail values being turned into a system.
+Becoming Nietzschean certainly entails a going-down, a going-under and a self over-coming.
+It would not require affiliation, observance or commitment to a particular creed.
+It could not be doctrinaire or dogmatic, and it would not entail values being turned into a system.

-Nietzsche died in 1900, he said he was ‘born posthumously’; his very meagre book sales during his lifetime reflect this.
-He rightly intuited that his first students were not yet born: he was born before his time.
-Nietzsche was indeed accurate insofar as the current interest in his work is immense and continues to grow.
-Nietzsche described himself as a psychologist ahead of being a philosopher.
+Nietzsche died in 1900, he rightly intuited that his first students were not yet born: he described himself as being born posthumously; he was, as it were, born before his time, Nietzsche was also accurate insofar as the current interest in his work is immense and continues to be so.
+Nietzsche saw himself first as a psychologist before being a philosopher.

 There are a great many books written about Nietzsche’s philosophy and fewer about his psychology.
-The vast majority of these are academic; there is very little written about the application of his psychology.
+The vast majority of these are academic; there is very little written about the application of his thought in psychotherapy.

-I recently wrote a chapter called Learn to Forget: a Nietzschean Revaluation of Forgetting in Psychotherapy (see the menu) It is an example of Nietzschean Psychotherapy coming out of my practice; it gives an extended conversation I had with someone I work with demonstrating Nietzsche’s ‘active forgetting’.
+To get a sense of my approach besides reading the blog, I recently wrote a chapter called Learn to Forget: a Nietzschean Revaluation of Forgetting in Psychotherapy (see menu) It is based on a conversation I had with someone I worked with, it demonstrates Nietzsche’s ‘active forgetting’.
 I describe the process I undertook which allowed me to forget, and the therapeutic value of such an intervention for both of us.
 The chapter offers a clinical example of forgetting as an intervention.
-It is not something I did to myself, or the other person; it is part of the process of becoming.
+It was not an accident, it is part of the process of becoming what Nietzsche called the ‘sovereign individual’.